h4r0ldru1z/h4r0ldru1z/README.md

 Willing to learn about Python, Vue, React.
 My passion is for logics, automation, serving and developing, of course!

 Wann know about me?
-- I am a triathlete, so I really understand discipline, commitment, effort, hardwork, and challenges.
+- I am a triathlete, so I really understand discipline, commitment, effort, hardwork, and challenges.🏊🚴‍♂️🏃‍♂️
-- Life-balance is a must nowadays, I am willing to work remote, and/or locally if it is in Bogota; altough, I could travel from time to time
+- Life-balance is a must nowadays, I am willing to work remote, and/or locally if it is in Bogota; altough, I could travel from time to time 👪
-- I would love to callaborate on real life projects, challenges and more
+- I would love to callaborate on real life projects, challenges and more 🤝

+www.linkedin.com/in/harold-ruiz-jovel

 <!--